Magoji91/The-Regression/README.md

 Ecological fallacy.
 Restriction of range.

+Error
+There is an outlier.
+The relationship is not linear.
+Correlation is not causation.

+Error
+There is an outlier.
+Correlation is not causation.
+Ecological fallacy.

+Error
+Correlation is not causation.
+Ecological fallacy.
+Restriction of range.

 10. Question 10
 You measured the amount of time 20 people wait at traffic lights on the way to work, and how angry they are when they arrive.
 As you expected, there was a positive relationship between time spent waiting at lights, and anger levels.
 You found a b-value of 7.2, with a standard error of 2.8.